What Is USBTMC and How Can I Communicate with My USB Instrument?

 Primary Software Version: 3.2

 Primary Software Fixed Version: N/A

 What is USBTMC and how can I communicate with my USB instrument using NI-VISA?

-On other operating systems such as Macintosh and Linux, plug an USBTMC device in.
+On Macintosh and Linux, connect the USBTMC device.
 If NI-VISA 3.2 (or later) is installed properly, the device will be installed as a USB Test & Measurement Class Device.
-Open 'VisaConfig' application and the device will be listed under USB resources.
+To verify the device was installed, open VisaConfig by navigating to Applications»National Instruments»VISA»VisaConfig.
+VisaConfig will list the USBTMC device under USB Resources.
 You can use this resource name as you would use any GPIB resource.

 Drivers and Updates: NI-VISA